gcalderone/GModelFit.jl/docs/src/builtincomp.md

 res = fit!(model, data)
 ```

+A very common problem is to fit the histogram of a distribution with a Gaussian model.
+In the following example we will generate such distribution with `Random.randn`, and use the [Gnuplot.jl](https://github.com/gcalderone/Gnuplot.jl/) package to calculate the histogram and display the plot:
 ```@example abc
 using Random, GFit, Gnuplot

+# Calculate histogram of the distribution
 hh = hist(randn(10000))

+# Prepare domain and data and fit a model
 dom = Domain(hh.bins)
 data = Measures(dom, hh.counts, 1.)
 model = Model(dom, GFit.Gaussian(1e3, 0, 1))